DanMedinaGH/IT_portfolio/docs/portfolio/active_directory/OUs_users_groups/OUs_users_groups.md

 This brings the following menu: <br/><br/>
 ![AD Users and Computers](./assets/images/ad_users_and_computers.png)

-The folders under our root domain **DanielIT.local** are pre-built OUs.
+As we can see, our domain **DanielIT.local** already has pre-built OUs.

 We will then create OUs for the different country departments in our domain: